BNLIF/drop/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Alternative, you can pip install package one by one.
+Alternatively, you can pip install package one by one.

 ### Usage